JudBie/Incident-Handlers-Journal/README.md

 ## What I Learned
 - How to properly document security incidents using the 5 W's framework for comprehensive incident analysis
-- The critical importance of maintaining an incident handler's journal for tracking patterns and supporting investigations
+- The importance of maintaining an incident handler's journal for tracking patterns and supporting investigations
 - How to use VirusTotal to analyze suspicious files in a sandbox environment and interpret the results
 - How to follow security playbooks to make escalation decisions during incident response
 - How to identify various attack vectors including phishing, ransomware, forced browsing attacks, and social engineering
-- The real-world business impact of different types of security incidents on healthcare, financial services, and retail organizations
+- The real-world business impact of different types of security incidents like on healthcare organizations
 - How to recognize indicators of compromise such as grammatical errors in emails, sender/name mismatches, and suspicious file attachments
 - The importance of timely incident response and the consequences of dismissing potential threats as spam
 - How attackers exploit human psychology through social engineering tactics like fake job applications and password-protected files